siddhartha-gadgil/DeptWeb/pros-fac.md

 ---
 title: Faculty Positions
 ---
-To apply for a faculty postion, please e-mail an application to ``chairman.math[at]iisc.ac.in`` containing
+To apply for a faculty postion, please e-mail an application to ``chair.math[at]iisc.ac.in`` containing

 * a curriculum vitae (CV).
 * list of publications, along with reprints of important publications.